- CCUS Basics

 What is CCUS?

-Carbon capture, utilization and storage (CCUS) is a set of methods to stop carbon dioxide reaching the atmosphere.
+Carbon capture, utilization and storage (CCUS) is a set of methods to stop carbon dioxide reaching the atmosphere or remove what is already there.

-The combustion of fossil fuel, and some industrial processes such as cement or steel making, emit carbon dioxide that is mixed in with other gases in various concentrations.
+The combustion of fossil fuel and some industrial processes such as making cement or steel emit carbon dioxide that is mixed with other gases in various concentrations.
 A range of capture technologies are used to extract it in concentrated form.
 The carbon dioxide can then either be stored or utilized.

-In carbon capture and storage (CCS), the captured carbon dioxide is transported predominantly by pipeline or ship to an offshore or underground storage site and pumped into a suitable storage reservoir such as a deep saline aquifer or depleted oil or gas field.
+In carbon capture and storage (CCS), the captured carbon dioxide is transported predominantly by pipeline or ship to an onshore or offshore underground storage site and pumped into a suitable storage reservoir such as a deep saline aquifer or depleted oil or gas field.

 In carbon capture and utilization (CCU), the captured carbon dioxide is put to use.
-The carbon dioxide can be permanently locked up in a product (in construction materials, for example) or go into a process (such as enhanced oil recovery, EOR).
-It can also be used and then emitted – for example through chemical conversion to make synthetic fuels, displacing fossil-fuel use.
+The carbon dioxide can be permanently locked up in a product (in construction materials, for example) or go into a process (such as enhanced oil recovery, EOR) that ensures permanent storage.
+It can also be used and then emitted – for example, through chemical conversion to make synthetic fuels, displacing fossil-fuel use.

-Today, CCUS projects around the world are burying millions of tonnes of carbon dioxide each year.
-We now need to turn millions into billions.
-One way to accelerate that scale-up is to focus on CCUS hubs, which take carbon dioxide from several sources and then transport and store it using common infrastructure.
+Today, CCUS projects around the world are storing millions of tonnes of carbon dioxide each year.
+But millions need to turn into billions to meet the Paris Agreement goals.
+One way to accelerate CCUS scale-up is to focus on CCUS hubs, which take carbon dioxide from several sources and then transport and store it using common infrastructure.

 Why is CCUS important for the energy transition?